.

 Ronald Reagan, Bill Clinton, and Barack Obama.

 According to Shaker manuscripts, "Simple Gifts" was composed as a "dancing" or "quick dance" song by Elder Joseph Brackett (1797-1882) at the Shaker community in Alfred, Maine.
-Often the song is identified with incorrect titles such as: "The Gift to be Simple" or "Tis a gift to be simple," which were never used when the song was written down in their music manuscripts.
+Often the song today is identified with incorrect titles such as: "The Gift to be Simple" or "Tis a gift to be simple," which were never used when the song was written down in Shaker music manuscripts in the 19th century.

-There is also a popular 20th century folk song, "Lord of the Dance," by English songwriter, Sydney Carter, who based it on the "Simple Gifts" melody.
+There is also a popular 20th century folk song, "Lord of the Dance," by English songwriter, Sydney Carter, who wrote his own words the "Simple Gifts" melody.

 Last Shaker song composed in the 20th century